 President & CEO, Institute for Public Health Innovation

 Prior to joining IPHI, he served for 9 years with the National AIDS Fund (NAF), most recently as Vice President of Programs.
-From 1996 – 2001, Michael managed grantmaking and technical assistance activities for W.K.
-Kellogg Foundation’s National Program Office of the Turning Point: Collaborating for a New Century in Public Health initiative, based at the National Association of County & City Health Officials.
+From 1996 – 2001, Mr. Rhein managed grantmaking and technical assistance activities for W.K.
+Kellogg Foundation’s National Program Office of the Turning Point: Collaborating for a New Century in Public Health initiative, based at the National Association of County & City Health Officials (NACCHO).
 Turning Point was a high-profile foundation investment in public health systems development that included 41 diverse local sites engaged in collaborative strategic planning and action to create more responsive, community-based public health systems.